github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/assessing-code-scanning-alerts-for-your-repository.md

 title: Assessing code scanning alerts for your repository
 shortTitle: Assess alerts
 intro: 'From the security view, you can explore and evaluate alerts for potential vulnerabilities or errors in your project''s code.'
-product: '{% data reusables.gated-features.code-scanning %}'
+permissions: '{% data reusables.permissions.code-scanning-all-alerts %}'
-permissions: 'If you have write permission to a repository you can manage {% data variables.product.prodname_code_scanning %} alerts for that repository.'
 versions:
   fpt: '*'
   ghes: '*'